lfost42/blog/README.md

 FUTURE UPDATES:
 - configure social previews
+- Show/Hide comments
 - add sharing links options
+- Extend slug service to Series
 - create demo role and account that can leave anonymous comments and not modify them.
-- Extend slug service to Series
 - create modals for editing series titles/descriptions/pictures
-- Show/Hide comments
 - Hover series to display carousel of articles within that series
-- Add a method to reply to comments.
+- Add a method to reply to comments

 ## USER INTERFACE
 Dashboard shows series and recent articles.
 Side-menu to older articles.
 Search function.
 Login for writing articles or comments.